oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ## Cross-Site Scripting (XSS) protection

-In the [second post of this series](/blog/2022/07/08/spa-web-securty-csrf-xss), we covered an overview of Cross-Site Scripting (XSS).
-In summary, you learned that XSS occurs when code pollutes data and your application doesn't take safeguards to prevent the code from running.
+In the [second post of this series](/blog/2022/07/08/spa-web-securty-csrf-xss), we presented an overview of Cross-Site Scripting (XSS).
+In summary, you learned that XSS occurs when code pollutes data and your application doesn't provide safeguards to prevent the code from running.

 Let's recap the example attack vector.

-> Imagine an overly dramatic but otherwise innocent scenario like this
+> Imagine an overly dramatic but otherwise innocent scenario like this:
 > 1. A website allows you to add comments about your favorite K-Drama.
 > 2. An agitator adds the comment `<script>alert('Crash Landing on You stinks!');</script>`.
 > 3. That terrible comment saves as is to the database.